NextCenturyCorporation/AIDA-Interchange-Format/src/main/resources/com/ncc/aif/ontologies/README.md

 ### InterchangeOntology

-This ontology contains the Interchange vocabulary and is written in strict OWL.
-In particular, it contains the OWL definitions for domain and range which describe how each property interacts with defined classes.
+This ontology contains the Interchange vocabulary and how the defined classes and properties may interact.

 # Domain Ontologies